oracle/opengrok/Developer-intro.md

 ### Debugging

 Simply insert a breakpoint either in the Indexer code or the webapp and Debug it (Ctrl+F5) it or do something with the browser, respectively.
 Then it is possible to single step, observe the variables etc.
+For the webapp, this presumes it has been deployed via 'Debug' not 'Deploy'.

 ### Test